kiransalve/Power-BI/Learn with Gigs/Questions.md

 Works on row context means used for row by row calculation, takes up space in RAM and recalculates itself only on data source refresh

+28. What is difference between Count() and CountA() function?

+Count() :

+Counts only numeric values in a column.

+Ignores text, blanks, and logical values.

+Example: COUNT([Sales]) → counts only rows with numbers.

+COUNTA() :

+Counts all non-blank values (text, numbers, dates, TRUE/FALSE).

+Only blanks are ignored.

+Example: COUNTA([CustomerName]) → counts names (text values)

+29. Explain Calculate() function?

+CALCULATE() perform calculations after modifying the existing filter context.

+It allows you to override, add, or remove filters.

+It is used for all advanced DAX calculations like YTD, MTD, LY, conditional totals, etc.

+Sales_India = CALCULATE( SUM(Sales[Amount]), Sales[Country] = "India" )